-Artistic Director : Catherine Bourgeois
+Artistic and General Director : Catherine Bourgeois

-Administrative Director : Yumi Palleschi
+Administrative Director and Touring Agent : Yumi Palleschi

 Creative Producer : Pénélope Bourque